Edinburgh TV Festival supported by Screen Scotland

 Where do I get my pass?

-All passes for Edinburgh television festival can by collected from the registration desks.
-These are located in the Atrium in the entrance to the EICC.
+All passes for the Edinburgh TV Festival can by collected from the Registration desks.
+These are located in the Atrium.
+On your first visit to the EICC you must use the Lennox entrance which will take you straight to Registration.

 When is registration open?